dredremontes/pull_integrinMD/README.md

 Setting up the simulation
 ==========

-All input files required to run the simulations are in ./pull_integrinMD/input/
+Reminder: all input files required to run the simulations are in `./pull_integrinMD/input/`

-Starting from scratch, download 7NWL.pdb from https://www.rcsb.org/structure/7NWL and remove the TS2/16 Fv-clasp in PYMOL, VMD, or manually.
-The file ./pull_integrinMD/input/7NWL_abc has the clasp removed already.
+Starting from scratch, download `7NWL.pdb` from https://www.rcsb.org/structure/7NWL and remove the TS2/16 Fv-clasp in PYMOL, VMD, or manually.
+The file `./pull_integrinMD/input/7NWL_abc.pdb` has the clasp removed already.
 Convert the pdb file to a gro file:
 ```
 $> gmx pdb2gmx -f 7NWL_abc.pdb -o 7NWL_abc.gro
 ```